-The Glass Clouds Ensemble (GCE) is a chamber music collective that performs imaginative, uplifting concerts of classical & contemporary music centered on environmental themes and community partnerships.
-Founded in 2021 by Juilliard graduates Raina Arnett and Lauren Conroy (violinists) and Marisa Karchin (soprano), the ensemble has forged immersive partnerships with a wide community of composers, visual artists, dancers, and local environmental organizations.
+The Glass Clouds Ensemble (GCE) is a chamber music collective that performs imaginative, uplifting concerts of classical & contemporary music centered around environmental themes and community partnerships.
+Founded in 2022 by Juilliard graduates, GCE has formed a wide community of NYC musicians, visual artists, dancers, and local environmental organizations.
+GCE is a first prize winner of the 2023 AVIMC competition, has held residencies at Yellow Barn and Avaloch Farm Music Institute, and has received support from the Lower Manhattan Cultural Council and Chamber Music America.

 COLLABORATORS